readthedocs/blog/announcing-pydoc-io.rst

 this is quite impractical for a large set of libraries, including the scientific ecosystem that heavily relies on C libraries.
 **Building and supporting a parse-only API tool makes doc builds faster and more reliable.**

+We have built on top of the ``pydocstyle`` AST currently, but it looks like we'll likely have to build out our own AST traversal to get all the information we need.
+We have `looked <https://github.com/davidhalter/jedi/issues/630>`_ into some of the other AST options in Python, but haven't decided on what direction we want to go.

 We have put a good deal of work into all these different pieces, but there is still a lot of work to be done.